Installers and dMRV designers

 they've met all local or devolved government requirements

-they have a copy of the design and the pyrolysis systems installed met or modified the design to meet the accreditation requirements
+they have a copy of the design and the biochar production systems installed met or modified the design to meet the accreditation requirements

 a licensed completed the work and provided their accreditation details